pattonwebz/idle-webz/docs/IMPROVEMENTS.md

-# 🎉 Project Improvements Summary
+# 🎉 Idle Webz Improvements Summary

 ## Overview

-This document summarizes the comprehensive improvements made to the Incremental Clicker Game project to make it production-ready for manual development work.
+This document summarizes the improvements made to the Idle Webz project to make it production-ready.

-**Date**: November 26, 2025
+**Date**: November 30, 2025
 **Version**: Enhanced from v0.0.0

 ---